Senek18/engineer-thesis/README.md

-The purpose of the engineering project was to prepare and compare the effectiveness of five machine learning models based on the algorithms :
+The purpose of the engineering project was to prepare and compare the effectiveness of five machine learning models based on the algorithms:
 1) linear regression
 2) decision tree
 3) random forest